NexusPanda/FileSystemAndStorage/README.md

 # 📂 File Management & Storage API

-A **Spring Boot backend project** that provides a file storage and management system (like Google Drive clone).
+A **Spring Boot backend project** that provides a file storage and management system (like a Google Drive clone).
 This system supports uploading, downloading, organizing files/folders, user authentication, sharing files, and admin management.

 ---